 Next, type the months along the next row, staring at B2.

-1. Start a new document, give it a heading and type in the months along the next row starting at B2 (tip: if you type in January and click on the small black box (fill handle) in the bottom right hand corner of your cell B2 (your cursor will change to a black cross hair as you hover over it) and drag it across, it will fill in the rest of the months for you without you having to type them).
+Tip: if you type January and click on the small black box (fill handle) in the bottom right-hand corner of cell B2 and drag it across, it will fill in the rest of the months for you without you having to type them.

-3. In A3 type the heading Income and list below all streams of income followed by a Total row.
+In A3 type the heading Income and list below all streams of income followed by a Total row as shown below.

 I’ve just typed in a few basic categories for the sake of example, type in as many categories as are relevant to you.
 You may prefer to set out more specific expense categories, something like this: